-She is a licensed architect in Washington State, a LEED Accredited Professional, and is a member of the American Institute of Architects, International Conference of Building Officials, Commercial Real Estate Women, International Code Council, National Roofing Contractors Association and King County Disaster Response Team.
+She is a licensed architect in Washington State, a LEED Accredited Professional, an ICC Certified Accessibility Inspector/Plans Examiner, and is a member of the American Institute of Architects, International Code Council, ASTM and King County Disaster Response Team.

 R. Allan Thunder AIA

-R. Allan Thunder, Regional Manager of the Seattle office, is responsible for operations in the Northwest Region.
+R. Allan Thunder, Vice President and Regional Manager of the Seattle office, is responsible for operations in the Northwest Region.

 He has served as architect, construction manager and contractor of a wide variety of projects, and since 1979 has specialized in project and construction management, constructability reviews, value engineering and cost estimating.

 Allan has worked on commercial offices, medical laboratories, educational facilities, low- and high-rise multifamily residential units, and retail centers.

 Representative projects include the construction management of the $110 million King County Regional Justice Center, a 1,400-bed detention facility with regional courthouse and parking garage; design and construction management of three high-rise hotel complexes in New Jersey, Wisconsin and Oregon with construction performed while the facilities were operational; and construction management of elementary, middle and high school facilities for several school districts.

 In addition, he has served as expert witness in matters relating to construction management practices and building envelope performance for public and private institutions.

 Allan received a bachelor's degree in building construction from the University of Washington and a master's degree in finance from Seattle University.